A bowl of famous Hokkaido soup curry

-GenAI (typically as an LLM) is pretty amazing, and you can use it to help with tasks or rapidly build all kinds of things, things that work some of the time.
+GenAI (typically as an LLM) is pretty amazing, and you can use it to help with tasks or rapidly build all kinds of things that previously weren’t feasible.

 The soup